Building a 5G world we can all trust

 5G will accelerate the switch to digital customer relationships

-Every industry is grappling with the migration away from physical products and transactions to digital alternatives.
+Every industry is grappling with migrating from physical products and transactions to digital alternatives.
 Telcos are not immune to this.
-Many MNOs and CSPs still run ‘analogue’ services.
+Many MNOs and CSPs still run 'analog' services.
 They on-board and upgrade customers in high street stores.
-They run customer care from call centres.
+They run customer care from call centers.

-Telcos need to explore virtual alternatives that provide delightful services to customers who are not physically present.
+Telcos must explore virtual alternatives that provide delightful services to unphysically present customers.

 In every scenario, the key to success is data.
-MNOs should be able to look at digital interactions with the network to better understand individual subscribers’ behaviour.
-Armed with these insights, they can provide digital services that are genuinely personalised.
+MNOs should be able to look at digital interactions with the network to understand individual subscribers' behavior better.
+Armed with these insights, they can provide digital services that are genuinely personalized.

 Digital Customer relationships